anwitars/tiny-trails/README.md

 # Tiny Trails

 Tiny Trails is a url shortener service that allows users to shorten long urls to a more manageable length.
-This service is built using Rust and currently uses SQLite as the database.
+This service is built using Rust with PostgreSQL as the database.

 ## Why does this project exist?